 Solo 2 Battery Information

-Avg Charging Times: I’ve been averaging exactly the same charge times at 2 hours and 50 minutes.
+Avg Charging Times – I’ve been averaging exactly the same charge times at 2 hours and 50 minutes.
 So it’s safe to say about three hours of use to three hours of charging.

-Charging Options: The Solo 2 charges via an external DC wall charger.
-It does have pass through charging but it needs to charge for 5-10 minutes before starting a session.
+Charging Options – The Solo 2 charges via an external DC wall charger.
+It does have pass-through charging but it needs to charge for 5-10 minutes before starting a session.
 It will not operate if the battery is completely dead.

-Arizer Air and OG Solo: The biggest differences between the new Solo 2 and the older units are a full temp spectrum, much faster heat up times, a more powerful heater and a digital display.
+Arizer Air 2 and OG Solo – The biggest differences between the new Solo 2 and the older units are a full temp spectrum, much faster heat-up times, a more powerful heater, and a digital display.
 It’s basically a beefier, more “high-tech” version of the OG Solo.

 The new upgrades have the Solo 2 competing with some of the best vaporizers on the market.
-I would still go for the Air if you want a more portable option and replaceable batteries.
-You don’t get the full temp spectrum and digital display, but you still get the same smooth consistent sessions with great taste in a fraction of the size.
+I would still go for the Air 2 if you want a more portable option and replaceable batteries.
+You don’t get the full temp spectrum and digital display, but you still get the same smooth, consistent sessions with great taste in a fraction of the size.

-Mighty: If the only factor that you care about is overall battery life per full charge, the Solo 2 has the Mighty by about 10-12 sessions.
+Mighty – If the only factor that you care about is overall battery life per full charge, the Solo 2 has the Mighty by about 10-12 sessions.
 That’s about 90 minutes more use on a full charge.
-BUT I prefer the Mighty in almost all other categories including overall portability, cleaning and maintenance, ease of use, and overall enjoyment of use.
+But I prefer the Mighty in almost all other categories, including overall portability, cleaning and maintenance, ease of use, and overall enjoyment of use.

-You get the same features (full display, full temp spectrum) but the heat up time is about 60 seconds instead of 20 on the Solo 2.
+You get the same features (full display, full temp spectrum), but the heat-up time is about 60 seconds instead of 20 on the Solo 2.
 You also lose about half the battery life.
 But on the flip side, the Mighty will fully charge from dead in 90 minutes instead of 180 on the Solo 2.

-Both units have pass-through charging and both units require a small amount of charge in order to use.
-If price is not a factor I would definitely pick the Mighty, however it is a fairly big price difference.
+Both units have pass-through charging, and both units require a small amount of charge in order to use.
+If the price is not a factor, I would definitely pick the Mighty.
+However, it is a fairly big price difference.

-You get a full temp spectrum, replaceable batteries, tons of customization via the Davinci Smartphone app and a 10 year warranty.
+You get a full temp spectrum, replaceable batteries, tons of customization via the Davinci Smartphone app, and a 10-year warranty.

-Solo 2 Review Summary
+Solo 2 Review Wrap-Up

 The upgrades to the Solo 2 are exactly what was needed.
 Nothing more, nothing less.
-It’s not a game changer by any means nor is it really truly portable.
-But the Solo 2 offers one of the best session style experiences (along with the Mighty but at a better price) that you can currently get out of a portable vaporizer.
-It’s reliable, durable and produces consistent results.
+It’s not a game-changer by any means, nor is it really truly portable.
+But the Solo 2 offers one of the best session-style experiences (along with the Mighty but at a better price) that you can currently get out of a portable vaporizer.
+It’s reliable, durable, and produces consistent results.